Looking for a place to get a hot dog? You will love this list of the best hot dogs in and around Burlington, VT. Find your hot dog fix now!

 - Seattle-style: a grilled hot dog in a grilled roll topped with cream cheese and grilled onions.

-🌭 Best Hot Dogs In and around Burlington VT
+🌭 The Best Hot Dogs In and Around Burlington VT

-2021: Remember folks, eateries of all sizes are struggling with a shortage of workers and increased food costs.
+2023 note: Eateries of all sizes are struggling to find help and grappling with increased food costs.
 They want your business, but also need your patience and understanding!
-Check the hours listed below for changes from last year.
+Check the hours listed below as well as their websites, and keep in mind that weekends and holidays are busy.
 Most importantly, BE A KIND HUMAN!

 Burger Bar, Colchester